Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

-• Avionics: Support the Data and Communications Systems team with communication, navigation and surveillance system design and integration activities.
-Develop requirements, description documents, interface control documents, test procedure and reports.
+• Avionics: Support the Data and Communications Systems team with design and integration of communication, navigation and surveillance systems.
+Develop requirements, description documents, interface control documents, test procedures and reports.
 Support testing, commissioning and troubleshooting activities.

-• Modelling & Requirements Management: Capture the engineering specification in Vertical’s modelling & requirements environment, enabling end-to-end traceability for the designed components.
+• Modelling & Requirements Management: Capture the engineering specification in Vertical’s modelling & requirements environment to enable end-to-end traceability for designed components.

 • Verification and Validation: Perform verification and validation activities to ensure systems meet user requirements and function as intended.